-Conduct Rules for Certified Persons explains the five Individual Conduct Rules they must adhere to, their contraventions and their practical application.
+Conduct Rules for Certified Persons explains the six Individual Conduct Rules they must adhere to, their contraventions and their practical application.

-The five Individual Conduct Rules (ICRs) are a cornerstone of SMCR that apply to all individuals working in financial services.
+The six Individual Conduct Rules (ICRs) are a cornerstone of SMCR that apply to all individuals working in financial services.

 Conduct Rules for Non-certified Persons helps your team understand the ICRs, their contraventions and their application to practical situations relevant to their roles.